wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can an Individual get Felony Removed from a Court Record in Wyoming?

-Indeed, a convicted felon can remove a felony from a court record in Wyoming.
+Indeed, in some cases, a felony conviction may be removed from a court record in Wyoming.
 It is worth noting that not every felony conviction can be removed from a court record.

 As stated in Article 14 of Chapter 13 of Title 7 of Wyoming Statutes, individuals have the right to file for expungement in Wyoming should they meet certain terms and conditions.
 The state does not automatically seal records, as some states do for some felony convictions.

-In filing for expungement, individuals are to state the reason they want their records expunged.
-There is no peculiar time limit for the court to grant individuals their request.
-The timespan for granting an expungement request depends on certain factors such as the severity of the felony offense committed.
+When filing for expungement, individuals typically state why they want their records expunged.
+The court has no specific time limit for granting individuals' requests, but the wait time depends on certain factors, such as the severity of the felony offense committed.

 Some severe felony crimes are ineligible for expungement.
-They include;
+They may include:

 Is Expungement the Same as Sealing Court Records in Wyoming?